fhasa/Quality-Tracker-Demo/README.md

 # QualityTrackerDemo
-This Folder contain Demo Data for Quakity Tracker App
+This Folder contains Demo Data for Quality Tracker App